2% Lodging Tax - Effective Date January 1, 2025

 The Colorado Department of Revenue (CDOR) will check out any lodging tax collections that have been collected in error with the proper proof.
 You can email hfawkes@keystoneco.gov to submit to the CDOR.

 We have been in contact with both VRBO and Airbnb and have sent them both our jurisdiction map file.
-They both acknowledged they have received this data and are updating their databases with the correct jurisdiction information information.
+They both acknowledged they have received this data and are updating their databases with the correct jurisdiction information.
 If by the middle of February, you still see your property in the incorrect jurisdiction please contact str@keystoneco.gov.

 Yes.
 The ordinance specifies that the lodging tax applies to all stays occurring on or after January 1, 2025, regardless of when the booking was made.